 - Research indicates that participants see reductions in anxiety and depression

-- A large federally-funded study showed that 55% of previously infertile women who met regularly in a Mind Body/Fertility Program conceived within six months after the program, compared to only 20% in a control group that used no mind/body techniques
+- A large federally-funded study showed that 55% of previously infertile people who met regularly in a Mind Body Fertility Program conceived within six months after the program, compared to only 20% in a control group that used no mind/body techniques

-The Mind/Body Program for Fertility is a ten-week group program for women with infertility that is led by a Domar Center psychologist, who is an expert in the emotional aspects and challenges of infertility.
+The Mind Body Program for Fertility is a ten-week group program for individuals experiencing infertility, pregnancy loss, or wish to build a family.
+The program is led by our team of Domar Center psychologists, who are all experts in the emotional aspects and challenges of infertility and family-building.

 In most groups, about half the participants are either beginning or in the midst of IVF treatment.
-The program enables you to take back control of your life, cope with your infertility in a positive way, and learn about lifestyle habits that can enhance your fertility and contribute to your happiness and good health for the rest of your life.
+The program enables participants to take back control of their lives, positively cope with treatments and learn about lifestyle habits that contribute towards happiness and good health.

 Our groups provide this support through:

-- guidance from two ‘peer counselors’ in each program who have experienced infertility and understand what you are going through
+- guidance from two ‘peer counselors’ in each program who have experienced infertility and family-building and understand what you are going through

 - coping skills